nehalineogi/azure-cross-solution-network-architectures/apim/README-internal.md

    2. Green: Developer Portal Access from on-premises
    3. Red: Developer Portal Access from Internet (Not allowed in Internal Mode)
    4. Purple: Self-hosted APIM Gateway on-premises outbound connection to APIM Management plane
+   5. Note: VPN/Private Connectivity is required.

-1. APIM in Internal mode is accessible from on-premise **via a private IP.** Note: APIM in Internal Mode can be deployed in conjunction with Application gateway for external access.
+1. APIM in Internal mode is accessible from on-premise **via a private IP.** - 172.16.6.9 in this example.
+Note: APIM in Internal Mode can be deployed in conjunction with Application gateway for external access.
 Detailed implementation with application gateway in the next section.
 2. **DNS Considerations:** In APIM Internal Mode, DNS needs to be maintained and configured by the user.
 Custom domain using Azure Private DNS Zone and hybrid DNS should be leveraged.
 For POC/labs a local hosts file can be used.
 ```
 # api default domain